artrugh/portfolio-prototype/README.md

-You can see deeply the development and code of my web-site which emulate an code-software!
+You can see deeply the development and code of my web-site which emulates the visual studio!
-It was made in React.
+It was made in React and it is open source, fell free to use it!